cosinekitty/astronomy/source/csharp/README.md

 <a name="EquatorEpoch"></a>
 ## `enum EquatorEpoch`

+**Selects the date for which the Earth's equator is to be used for representing equatorial coordinates.**

+The Earth's equator is not always in the same plane due to precession and nutation.

+Sometimes it is useful to have a fixed plane of reference for equatorial coordinates across different calendar dates.
+In these cases, a fixed *epoch*, or reference time, is helpful.
+Astronomy Engine provides the J2000 epoch for such cases.
+This refers to the plane of the Earth's orbit as it was on noon UTC on 1 January 2000.

+For some other purposes, it is more helpful to represent coordinates using the Earth's equator exactly as it is on that date.
+For example, when calculating rise/set times or horizontal coordinates, it is most accurate to use the orientation of the Earth's equator at that same date and time.
+For these uses, Astronomy Engine allows *of-date* calculations.

 | Value | Description |
 | --- | --- |
 | `J2000` | Represent equatorial coordinates in the J2000 epoch. |